High School Faculty

 Rachel Lee

-Digital Photography; Graphic Design; Videography; and, Visual Art
+Digital Photography; Graphic Design; and, Videography

 Rachel Lee

-Digital Photography; Graphic Design; Videography; and, Visual Art
+Digital Photography; Graphic Design; and, Videography

 I think everyone should read The Giving Tree by Shel Silverstein, as it makes people think about the nature of true love.